 Frontier Savagery

 After this, fourteen-year-old Simon Girty and his two brothers were soon parceled out to different tribes as hostages.
-This was a typical sequence of events for families who settled along the American frontier, a frontier that was Indian territory.
+This was a typical sequence of events for families who settled along the American frontier, which was Indian territory.

 Frontier Family

-Simon Girty was born in 1741 in Chambers Mill, Pennsylvania, a small hamlet near Harrisburg in the middle of the colony.
-His Scots-Irish family eventually moved to Sherman's Creek, about thirty-five miles northwest.
+Simon Girty was born in 1741 in Chambers Mill, Pennsylvania, a small hamlet near Harrisburg in the heart of the colony.
+His Scots-Irish family later moved to Sherman's Creek, about thirty-five miles to the northwest.
 In 1751, Girty lost his father, who was killed in a liquor-fueled duel.
-Girty's grandfather raised the young boys.
-Girty and his brothers grew up illiterate but toughened as the family carved out a living on the edge of civilization.
+Girty's grandfather raised the boys.
+Girty and his brothers grew up illiterate but tough, as the family lived on the edge of civilization.

 Backwoods Homestead